-In accordance with Section 34 of the Act, the Board prepared and submitted its Training Plan 2018-2019 to the Minister for Education and Training.
+In accordance with Section 34 of the Act, the Board prepared and submitted its Training Plan 2019-2020 to the Minister for Education and Training.
 Highlights of the plan include:

-- A training budget of \$2.5 million had been allocated to implement the plan. - The plan targets some 10,370 eligible industry participants. - Allocation for industry training priorities in the following programs: - · Upskilling and multiskilling, - Workplace health and safety, first aid and high risk training, - Industry innovation and information technology training, - · Business skills training, and - Vocational and tertiary education.
+- A training budget of \$2.74 million had been allocated to implement the plan. - The plan targets some 10,750 eligible industry participants. - Allocation for industry training priorities in the following programs: - Upskilling and multiskilling, - Workplace health and safety, first aid and high risk training, - Industry innovation and information technology training, - Business skills training, and - Vocational and tertiary education.

-The Minister for Education and Training approved the Board's 2017-2018 Training Plan.
+The Minister for Education and Training has approved the Plan.